file9.ai

 Environment

-Brazil faces several environmental challenges, including deforestation in the Amazon and water pollution in urban areas.
-It is party to multiple international environmental agreements.
+Brazil faces significant environmental challenges, including deforestation in the Amazon, illegal wildlife trade, and pollution in major cities.
+The country is a party to multiple international environmental agreements aimed at addressing these issues.

 Transportation